cami-p/cami-p/README.md

 ### About Me
 Hi, I'm **Camille Pon (she/her)**, a first-year computer science major at UC Irvine!
-I'm currently learning Python and completing the third course in the introductory to intermediate Python sequence this quarter.
+I'm learning Python and completing the third course in the introductory to intermediate Python sequence this quarter.
 I also participate in on-campus clubs such as WICS (Women in Information Computer Science) and ICSSC (ICS Student Council).
 I enjoy problem solving and hope to learn a lot about the different applications of computer science.

+I'm currently learning how to use Git :)

 ### Contacting Me
 I'm looking for opportunities to work with others and gain more expererience in the field, so please feel free to contact me!